Have you heard scary things about stevia dangers–that it might be tied to infertility, genetic mutations, and more? It’s frightening stuff, for sure.

 Additionally, there’s evidence that gut bacteria play a big part in whether or not you will have oxalate issues.
 This post on the gut brain axis can be of help, or this post on finding a good low-histamine probiotic can as well.

-9. Stevia Can Cause Mutagenic Reactions and Cancer
+Does Stevia Cause Mutagenic Reactions and (Yikes!)
+Cancer?

 I read in several places that stevia can cause mutations and even cancer.
 Scary stuff.